Skip to content

 The workflow performs:

-• download of the validated wheel and sdist produced by the successful tag CI run
+• download of the validated wheels and sdist produced by the successful tag CI run

 • promotion of artifacts that were built in an unprivileged CI job and attested in a separate tag-only CI job